[5 MIN READ]

 - Standardized behavior rating scales

-- Information gathered from family members or others who know the person well
+- Information gathered from family members or others who know you well

 Another option is adult self-screening.
 Look for a self-screening tool that serves as a starting point to help you learn the symptoms of adult ADHD.